HEALTHCARE & HOSPITALS

 A GUIDE FOR FAMILIES IN GERMANY, MAY 1954: MEDICAL SERVICES

-A Guide for Families in Germany (including 41 Garrison, Hook of Holland), which was published in May 1954, gives basic advice to army families living in (West) Germany during the 1950s on such issues as food (click here for more), shopping and the NAAFI (click here for additional information) and entertainment (and here for further details).
+A Guide for Families in Germany (including 41 Garrison, Hook of Holland), which was published in May 1954, gives basic advice to army families living in (West) Germany during the 1950s on such issues as food (click here for more), shopping and the NAAFI (click here for additional information), entertainment (and here for further details) and travel (click here to read more).
 Presented in question-and-answer format, the selection of extracts from the booklet given below outlines aspects of the medical care available to army families.

 Left: The badge of the Royal Army Medical Corps (RAMC).